0x78f1935/PyNance-Webinterface/docs/index.md

 - I seem to have trouble installing docker,..
 It seems that I am unable to install WSL2 even if i follow the documentation [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 What do I do?
     * Get rid of powershell and use command prompt instead.. stupid powershell

+- When using docker, hyper-v or WSL2?
+    * WSL2

 # <a name="Community"></a>Community

 If you still manage to get stuck, want to keep updated with the latests updates or flex your profit with other botters you can!.
 [Join our discord!](https://discord.gg/qmb7PG9r2c)